viktormar123/FinalProjectREI505M/README.md

-# FinalProjectREI505M
+# Final Project - REI505M

-Final project in RE505M (machine learning and neural network course at the University of Iceland)
+Final project in REI505M, Machine Learning course at the University of Iceland.